-A personal statement (max 2 double spaced pages) addressing the area of psychology you wish to study (e.g., Social, Developmental, Clinical, Biological, Cognitive, Quantitative, etc.) long-range career goals, research experience, as well a ranked list of three Psychology faculty members with whom you would like to work with.
-Applicants are encouraged to research the interests of the Department faculty to determine if their interests overlap.
-An applicant’s ranked list of faculty helps to determine if there is space available in the program and to assign them and advisor upon admission.
+A personal statement (max 2 double spaced pages) addressing the area of psychology you wish to study (e.g., Social, Developmental, Clinical, Biological, Cognitive, Quantitative, etc.) long-range career goals, research experience, as well a ranked list of three Psychology faculty members with whom you would like to work.
+Applicants are encouraged to research the interests of the department faculty to determine if their interests overlap.
+An applicant’s ranked list of faculty helps to determine if there is space available in the program and to assign an advisor upon admission.

 I-O Psychology Option Requirements

 - Why are you interested in the field of Industrial-Organizational Psychology?
 Briefly describe the topics that you would like to study while in graduate school.

-- What academic background (e.g., I-O related coursework and/or research experience) do you have that prepared you for a graduate program in I-O psychology?
+- What academic background (e.g., I-O related coursework and/or research experience) has prepared you for a graduate program in Industrial-Organizational Psychology?

-- What work experience (e.g., internship, volunteer work, full or part-time jobs) have you had that prepare you to study I-O psychology?
+- What work experiences (e.g., internships, volunteer work, full or part-time jobs) have prepared you to study Industrial-Organizational psychology?

-- What area(s) of I-O psychology do you want to study in graduate school, and why?
-Why are you interested in studying I-O psychology at Sacramento State?
+- Why are you interested in studying industrial-organizational psychology at Sacramento State University?

 Letters of Recommendation